destinyfsetzer/311_wk6_day1_er/README.md

 2. What does the blue diamond next to the "last_update" column on the "inventory" table represent? **a blue lined filled diamond so it's a NOT NULL simple attribute**

 3. How many foreign keys does the "payments" table have?
-How can you tell? **two because both film id and store id have red diamonds: A red colored filled diamond so it's a NOT NULL Foreign Key**
+How can you tell? **THREE because both film id and store id have red diamonds: A red colored filled diamond so it's a NOT NULL Foreign Key****is a red colored not filled diamond so it's a Foreign Key which can be NULL**

-##### ER Diagram upload
+##### ER Diagram upload **DONE**

 1. Take a screenshot of the ER diagram you created and name it "wk6_er_diagram"